 It seemed that for most of the larger festivals in the towns of moderate size, horses always played a part in the excitement and pageantry.
 Our first visit to Nicaragua was in November, and we were caught right in the middle of a beautiful festival in Catarina.
-There were many young people sharing horses, and some beauty queens with sashes riding along too!

 For more information about Managua's patron saint festival go to www.vianica.com/go/specials/27-managua-nicaragua-patron-saint-dominic-festivities.html